rocketship88/colin-parser/UserGuide.md

 - ✅ Performance bug detection (cache overflow)

 **When to use Calc:**
-- Mathematical calculations with variables
+- Mathematical calculations with variables and no $
 - Multiple related calculations
-- Performance-critical expression evaluation
 - Clean, readable calculation code

 **When to use expr:**